MikeKneeB/quartz-site/content/Salvage Union - Ashkar/Adventures/7 Heart of Ash.md

 #### 5.4 Orrery Core

 The Orrery is a device to link automata minds through to an Exarch Conclave.
-Currently it houses the mind of **IPSOS** in an **IPSOS** frame.
+Currently it houses the mind of **IPSOS** in an **IPSOS** Prime frame.

 The **IPSOS** is carrying a security _Clearance Gamma_.